Just getting into FireFit? Why not try the FireFit Team Relay Event?

 Categories include: Men, Women, Mixed, Over 40, Over 50, Over 60, Industrial Relay & Pre-Fire School Relay.

 National Categories Include: Volunteer Relay

 To compete in the FireFit Relay a team must consist of 3 to 5 individuals who will complete one or more of the seven tasks.
 All competitors wear full turnout gear (helmet, coat and pants with liners, boots and gloves) and wear but do not breathe from a Scott NxG SCBA.
 Competitors provide their own NFPA approved structural fire fighting turnout gear.
 Scott NxG Air-Paks (SCBA) will be provided by FireFit.

-A coin toss will determine the lane (Yellow or Red Course) that the team will run on.
+For the Seeding Round a start list will be prepared by the FireFit Administrator with course sides determined.
+For the Knockout rounds a coin toss will determine the lane (Yellow or Red Course) that the team will run on.
 The team is then pre-positioned in their assigned locations.
 Variations apply, but each task must be completed before exchanging the flashlight.
 The flashlight must be carried in your hand and exchanges are grasp to grasp.
 You may not touch any piece of equipment prior to the exchange.
 A 2 second penalty is given for each infraction.
 The flashlight may not be put in the mouth, pockets or in clips at anytime.